SolaceSamples/solace-samples-javarto/README.md

 ## Solace Messaging API for JavaRTO

 The Java Real-Time Optimized (RTO) messaging API (also referred to as solclientj) is a low-latency Java Native Interface (JNI) wrapper for the C API.
-For "Pure Java" Solace APIs, please check out JCSMP and PubSub+ Java API.
+For "pure Java" Solace APIs, please check out JCSMP or PubSub+ Java API instead.

 The "Getting Started" tutorials will get you up to speed and sending messages with Solace technology as quickly as possible.
 There are three ways you can get started: